 The length of time from going sale agreed to getting your keys can seem like the third secret of Fatima!

 Carmody Moran Solicitors suggest an early consultation as soon as your contracts for sale arrive to review together all of the documentation available and put answers to all of these questions.

 The sale of a property where a loved one has passed away can be a tough decision to make.
 Family members may not all be in agreement and it can be a difficult position for the Executor to make to sell the property.

 The Executor often wants to be respectful to all of the family but then only the Executor faces the stress of maintaining an often empty property, worrying about vandals or burst pipes, paying the outgoings and taxes, and insuring the property.

-We advise an early consultation with one of our experienced solicitors before putting the house on the market to review what documents are available, as it is not uncommon for title deeds to be mislaid or lost, and how best to proceed to ensure the transaction goes as smoothly and stress free as possible.
+We advise an early consultation with one of our experienced property and conveyancing solicitors before putting the house on the market to review what documents are available, as it is not uncommon for title deeds to be mislaid or lost, and how best to proceed to ensure the transaction goes as smoothly and stress-free as possible.